Splafty/Medieval-MC-Quests/README.md

-# Medieval MC [FABRIC] – Custom Quest Update
+# Medieval MC – Custom Quest Update

-This project contains a heavily updated and expanded questline for the **Medieval MC [FABRIC] (MMC2)** modpack.
+This project contains a heavily updated and expanded questline for the **Medieval Minecraft (MMC2)** modpack.
 Over 80 new quests have been added, alongside various improvements and fixes of older ones to enhance the gameplay and guide new or returning players more effectively.

+Featured in official [Medieval MC MMC2](https://www.curseforge.com/minecraft/modpacks/medieval-mc-fabric-mmc2) Modpack made by [LunaPixelStudios](https://www.curseforge.com/members/lunapixelstudios/projects)

 ---